b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_report.md

 - Optimizing fidelity - visible (and consequently mapped) range for terrain and obstacles is clipped
 ![clipped_vision](./misc/clipped_vision.png)
 - Optimizing fidelity - No mapping is done during pick-up and when roll or yaw angles are above threshold.
-- Optimizing Time Tip - moving faster, set_throttle raised from 0.2 to 0.3
 - Optimizing for finding all rocks - Rover steering biased towards one wall, to make it wall-crawling -ish.